A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 Paying for a new turbo and all the accompanying modifications will cost you thousands of dollars.
 Perhaps tens of thousands.

-A better use of your money is often to trade your current model for a faster stock model.
+A better use of your money is often to trade your current model for a quicker stock model.
 But if car modification is your passion or way of expressing yourself, why not?
 Go for it!